Selected Collections

 National Gallery of Canada, Ottawa, ON

-Musée d'Art Contemperary, Montreal, QC
+Musée d'Art Contemporary, Montreal, QC

 Montreal Museum of Fine Arts, P.Q